Why Be a Scholar?

 We believe programming and financial support enhances the success of promising students on their academic journey to graduation.

 Additionally, there is a one-time $900 technology credit available for use during the first year enrolled at Cal Poly (beginning fall 2018 for incoming cohorts).
-The process for utilizing this credit is still being determined.

 Personal Support Network

-As a result of participating in the Scholars program, Scholars will be able to identify, select and access personally relevant campus resources and develop a personal support network.
+As a result of participating in the Scholars program, Scholars will be able to identify, select, and access personally relevant campus resources and develop a personal support network.

 - All academic colleges and their advising centers